yaxollum/diagonator-x11/README.md

 ```

 ### Options

+diagonator is a fork of [xcompmgr](https://gitlab.freedesktop.org/xorg/app/xcompmgr), so in addition to diagonal lines, it supports the same special effects as xcompmgr.

 To view a full list of supported options (options unique to diagonator as well as options that come with xcompmgr), run